Honor 200 alternatives

 SIM1: Nano, SIM2: Nano

-Honor 200 has a larger 5200 mAh battery for longer usage.
-Honor 200 supports faster wired charging at 100W.
+Honor 200 comes with a larger 5200 mAh battery, which may offer longer usage on a single charge.
+Honor 200 also supports faster wired charging at 100W, compared to 33W on Lava Bold.

 - Lava Bold – Check price here